Actifio/ActPowerCLI/README.md

 ## System State Recovery

+In this user stort we explore performing a system state recovery to the Cloud.

 There are two steps needed

 1. Determine the cloud specific details using the **udsinfo lssystemdetail** command